EaDesgin/magento2-mobiledetect/README.md

 # Magento 2 Mobile detect system

-Magento 2 Mobile detect system can be used to load diffrent themses base on the client device (desktop, table mobile).
+Magento 2 Mobile detect system can be used to load different themes base on the client device (desktop, tablet, mobile).
 It uses the library https://github.com/serbanghita/Mobile-Detect.

 # How to use the module

-The main configuraton can be done under the Content > Design > Configuration.
+The main configuration can be done under the Content > Design > Configuration.
 There (Design Rule > User Agent Rules) you can add user agent expressions.

 * add "eadesign_is_mobile" to load a theme for mobile
 * add "eadesign_is_tablet" to load a theme for tablet